5 Things To Watch In The Final Week Of The 2020 Presidential Campaign

 It's always important to keep an open mind that things may not turn out as they appear, especially in this reality distortion field of a year.

-We won't know if the polls are right until votes are counted, and Democrats worry about mail-in ballots being disqualified for technicalities like filling out ballots with the wrong color ink or not signing in the correct place.
+We won't know whether the polls are right until votes are counted, and Democrats worry about mail-in ballots being disqualified for technicalities like filling out ballots with the wrong color ink or not signing in the correct place.

-Trump had been promising to hit Biden with unverified allegations about his son, Hunter.
+Trump had been promising to hit Biden with unverified allegations about his son Hunter.
 But the attack leveled at the final debate was underwhelming.
-Does Trump and his campaign have anything else they will try to throw at Biden to try and drag him down and convince the narrow slice of persuadable voters that he's unelectable?
+Do Trump and his campaign have anything else they will try to throw at Biden to try to drag him down and convince the narrow slice of persuadable voters that he's unelectable?

 What other surprises does 2020 have up its sleeve?